gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Degroot96a">

 Groot, B. L. de, A. Amadei, D. M. F. van Aalten, and H. J. C. Berendsen.
 1996.
-“Towards an Exhaustive Sampling of the Configurational Spaces of the Two Forms of the Peptide Hormone Guanylin.” *J. Biomol.
+"Towards an Exhaustive Sampling of the Configurational Spaces of the Two Forms of the Peptide Hormone Guanylin." *J. Biomol.
 Str.
 Dyn.*
-13 (5): 741–51.
+13 (5): 741-51.

 .. raw:: html